wardle/codelists/README.md

       "atc": "L04AX07"
     },
     {
+      "atc": "L04AX08"
+    },
+    {
       "ecl": "(<10363601000001109|UK Product| :10362801000001104|Has specific active ingredient| =<<724035008|Dimethyl fumarate|)"
     }
   ]
 }
 ```

-This expands the ATC code L04AX07 and supplements with any other product containing DMF as its active ingredient.
+This expands the ATC codes L04AX07 L04AX08 and supplements with any other product containing DMF as its active
+ingredient.

 If multiple expressions are used, the default is to perform a logical OR.
 That means this is equivalent to the above
 expression: